The Faculty Advising Program

 In 2005–06, Wesleyan’s Educational Policy Committee (EPC) adopted a statement on pre-major advising and a chart showing advisee/advisor expectations.
 Both documents provide useful guidance for both students and advisors as they enter into and cultivate the advising relationship.

 Engaged and knowledgeable pre-major advising is critical to a student’s academic success.
 Pre-major advising should take the form of a continuing dialogue between student and advisor, not merely periodic sessions in which the student’s course selections are approved.
 The meetings during New Student Orientation often set the tone for all future encounters between advisor and student.
 The topics broached during these meetings should include, but not be limited to, the student’s academic goals, the desirability of study abroad, opportunities for community involvement, and ideas about possible careers.
-The advisor should try to discover the student’s co-curricular interests and identified or perceived strengths or weaknesses to help guide the student’s choice of courses.
+The advisor should try to discover the student’s co-curricular interests as well as any self-identified strengths or weaknesses to help guide the student’s choice of courses.
 The advisor should encourage the advisee to take risks by enrolling in courses that introduce the student to unfamiliar material and modes of inquiry.
 The advisor should initiate a thoughtful discussion of the content of, and rationale for, the General Education Expectations.

-In order for these discussions to be most productive, it is incumbent upon the student to come to these meetings well acquainted with the course offerings and the academic regulations.
+In order for these discussions to be the most productive, it is incumbent upon the student to come to these meetings well acquainted with the course offerings and the academic regulations.
 The student also should be ready to discuss with the advisor specific objectives to be achieved, such as building on existing interests, developing new skills, remedying weaknesses, and laying the groundwork for long-term goals.
 The advisor should help the student realize that no advisor will have the answers to all questions about the curriculum, major requirements, or pre-professional qualifications, and should be prepared to refer the student to other sources of information.

 Through advising, each student collaborates with the advisor in shaping an academic program.
 Advising is a dialogue about interests and goals in which the faculty member plays the role of a supportive critic.